Richard Jenkin: Personal life

 Jenkin was born on 9 October 1925 in Ilkeston, Derbyshire, where his Cornish father was in training as a clergyman.

 Jenkin married Ann Trevenen (1930-2024), from Redruth in 1954; their marriage produced four children: Morwenna, Loveday, Gawen and Conan.
 Ann became the first female Grand Bard from 1997 until 2000, and served as the Honorary President of Mebyon Kernow from 2011 until her death.
 Loveday served as the party's leader between 1990 and 1997.

-Jenkin read Chemistry at Manchester University and taught in Plymouth, Monmouthsire and Totnes before he settled in Leedstown in 1960, where he taught at Helston School.
+Jenkin read Chemistry at Manchester University and taught in Plymouth, Monmouthshire and Totnes before he settled in Leedstown in 1960, where he taught at Helston School.

 He died in Truro on 29 October 2002, aged 77.